Resources

 Resources for Individuals With Intellectual and Developmental Disabilities

 Please note that the resources listed on this site are provided for your convenience.
-FGCU GIDDI does not endorse, sponsor, or recommend any specific resource .-
+FGCU GIDDI does not endorse, sponsor, or recommend any specific resource.
+The resources here will provide support to FGCU students with intellectual disabilities and improve in their learning and being able to graduate on time too!
+This is also for the community of SWFL to see what partnerships GIDDI did in the past.-

 Local and State Agencies